terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/includes/RP/model4.md

-Aşağıdaki tabloda, ASP.NET Core Kod Oluşturucu parametreleri ayrıntıları:
+<a name="codegenerator"></a> Aşağıdaki tabloda, ASP.NET Core Kod Oluşturucu parametreleri ayrıntıları:

 | Parametre               | Açıklama|
 | ----------------- | ------------ |